bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

   landing:
     about: "%{href} is a simple front-end for your BigBlueButton open-source web conferencing server.
 You can create your own rooms to host sessions, or join others using a short and convenient link."
     welcome: Welcome to BigBlueButton.
-    video: Watch our tutorial on using Green Light
+    video: Watch our tutorial on using Greenlight
     upgrade: Show me how to upgrade to 2.0!
-    version: We've released a new version of Green Light, but your database isn't compatible.
+    version: We've released a new version of Greenlight, but your database isn't compatible.
 ~~~

 To change the welcome message, modify the text associated with `landing.welcome` to say "Welcome to MyServer".